-Corneal dystrophies are a group of relatively rare genetic eye disorders in which abnormal material often accumulates in the cornea — the clear, round dome covering the eye's iris and pupil.
-Most corneal dystrophies affect both eyes, progress slowly and run in families.
+Corneal dystrophies are a group of rare, genetic eye disorders.
+With corneal dystrophies, abnormal material builds up in the cornea (the clear, front window of the eye).
+Most corneal dystrophies affect both eyes.
+They progress slowly and run in families.

-- Bowman membrane: this second protective layer is strong;
+- Bowman’s membrane: this second protective layer is strong.

 - Stroma: the thickest layer of the cornea.
-It is made up of water, collagen fibers and other connective tissue to strengthen the cornea and make it flexible and clear;
+It is made up of water, collagen fibers and other connective tissue.
+This strengthens the cornea and makes it flexible and clear.

-- Descemet membrane: a thin, strong inner layer that is also protective;
+- Descemet’s membrane: a thin, strong inner layer that is also protective.

 - Endothelium: the innermost layer made up of cells that pump excess water out of the cornea.

 Corneal dystrophies are caused by the build-up of material in one or more layers of the cornea.
 The material may cause the cornea to lose its transparency.
 This can cause loss of vision or blurred vision.

 There are more than 20 different types of corneal dystrophies.
 They are generally grouped into three categories:

 - Anterior or superficial corneal dystrophies.
 These affect the outermost layers of the cornea (the epithelium and Bowman’s membrane).